Array.Sort Method (Array, Int32, Int32, IComparer)

 The implementation of comparer caused an error during the sort.
 For example, comparer might not return 0 when comparing an item with itself.

-comparer is a null reference (Nothing in Visual Basic), and one or more elements in array do not implement the IComparable interface.
+comparer is null, and one or more elements in array do not implement the IComparable interface.

-If comparer is a null reference (Nothing in Visual Basic), each element within the specified range of elements in array must implement the IComparable interface to be capable of comparisons with every other element in array.
+If comparer is null, each element within the specified range of elements in array must implement the IComparable interface to be capable of comparisons with every other element in array.